kadekjayak/SemanticUI/README.md

 This is Semantic UI plugin for CakePhp, it contain Theme for Bake, modified component and Helper.

 ## Installation
+Install using composer

+    composer require kadekjayak/semantic-ui

-Download and extract it into plugin directory on cakephp. and load plugin on bootstrap
+or Download and extract it into plugin directory on cakephp.

+after that you need to load the plugin mannually by addint it into Bootstrap.php

 	Plugin::load('SemanticUI', ['bootstrap' => false, 'routes' => true]);